In a previous blog post, I wrote an article on how to talk to your customers when you don't have any.

 Here are the three things that have helped us unlock over 15 hours of conversations with our users every single week.

-Talking to users is like developing a sales pipeline
+Talking to users is like developing a pipeline

 So what do I mean by a pipeline?
 Talking to users is not just something you wake up and do one day.
 You need to develop a strategy that you can repeat again and again.
-At VEED, every user who edits a video gets an email from us the next day requesting feedback.
+At VEED, every user who edits a video gets an email from us the next day requesting a call.
 This has a super low response rate but nets us about 2 calls a day.
 We also follow up a few days later if we don't get a response.
-On the 2nd email, we also say if you don't have time, you can fill out a survey instead.
+Finally on the 3rd email, we also ask that if you don't have time, you can fill out a survey instead.
 Not everyone has time to talk to you, they are just as busy as yourself.

 Time is one of the most precious things we have.
-We like to send a $10 Amazon gift card or maybe you can upgrade them to your paid plan for free.
+We like to send a $10 Amazon gift card or if your short on cash, maybe you can upgrade them to your paid plan for free.
 When we started doing this we immediately saw an uptake in users willing to chat with us.
 However, it is a good idea to qualify your calls first before you do that.
-Some people just want free money..
+Some people just want free money.

-We use https://calendly.com to help us schedule our calls.
-Our users can click the provided link and find a time slot that works best for both of us.
-This takes the hassle out of sending loads of emails and trying to find a good time.
+Working in different timezones to your customers is inevitable and setting up call can be super confusing.
+We use calendly to help us schedule our calls.
+This means our users can click the provided link and find a time slot that works best for both of us.
+This takes the hassle out of sending loads of emails back and forth trying to find a good time.